researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 - ISO 19115 ([ISO, 2014](http://www.iso.org/iso/home/store/catalogue\_ics/catalogue\_detail\_ics.htm?csnumber=53798))
 - Project Open Data Metadata Schema v1.1 ([POD, 2015](https://project-open-data.cio.gov/v1.1/schema/))

 See references for internet resources specific to each of these standards.
 Tools enabling rapid and semi-automated creation of compliant metadata, either as stand-alone software or integrated with commercial and open source GIS and database software packages, are widely available.
 Compliance with a specific metadata standard is encouraged but not mandatory under the SCAT data standard.
-Regardless of metadata standard applied, documentation sufficient for other users to understand the content, scope, structure, logical relationships, field names and contents, and other important details is required.
+Regardless of the metadata standard applied, documentation sufficient for other users to understand the content, scope, structure, logical relationships, field names and contents, and other important details is required.

 ## References